Weekend At Bobby's

 - Blood-Splattered Innocents: Bobby's neighbor Marcy took this to eleven.

-- Brief Accent Imitation: "Saved the sodding world together."/"I want my soul back, idjit!"
+- Brief Accent Imitation: Bobby and Crowley take turns mimicking each other's accents.
+"Saved the sodding world together."/"I want my soul back, idjit!"

 - Brick Joke: A montage of Bobby's day early on in the episode is set to "The Gambler" by Kenny Rogers.
 When caught in another of Bobby's devil's traps near the end of the episode, Crowley responds that Bobby "[needs] to know when to fold 'em".